codyleight/challenge2/README.md

 ## Description

-Second week challenge Challenge, showing my ability to adapt to semantic tags up to current standards while meeting my own wants aned needs.
+Second week challenge Challenge, showing my ability to use CSS and Flex materials.
+As well as use semantic tags to standards while meeting my own wants aned needs.
 Additionally showcases my ability to debug any issues that come along.

 ## Links